frankelavsky/academic_homepage/_posts/2024-02-14-strange-avatars.markdown

 ## Findings
 Overall?
 The prototype was a success.
 Folks had fun and were able to complete their tasks as well.
 Response to the avatars helped provide some supporting evidence for some of our positive extrema hypotheses.

 Of course, since this was for a class project and the prototype sessions were relatively long (about 20 - 30 minutes from start to finish, including setup, working, and follow-up), I only had 4 total participants.
+Interestingly, without prompting or asking, 3 of the 4 participants self-identified as neurodivergent in some way when we mentioned this was a body-doubling prototype experience.
+I didn't ask the 4th whether they were or not, but it is good to know I managed to select participants whose feedback would be valuable for this kind of activity.

 I'd love to further this prototype and study, especially to explore more deeply potentially negative downsides (a sort of experiential risk assessment, if you would).